mik-jozef/chalk/spec-notes.md

 reflection.createType? (or compiler.createType?)
-TODO concurrency, green threads? instanceof? is?
+TODO concurrency, green threads? instanceof? is? design goal - if something could be possible, but is hard to implement, it should still be possible
 string: view/slice/substring: - same memory, doesn't hold reference; same memory, holds;
   new memory, holds; what about array? readme.md should be replaced with `main.chalk`